 A lot of the filming was done at the high school in Lockhart, Texas.
 The football team was used and the city was told to show up for the football game and were given fake t-shirts to wear in the stands.

 Elijah Wood, Clea DuVall, Jordana Brewster and Shawn Hatosy appear in the music video for "Another Brick in the Wall, part 2", performed by the Class of '99, which is featured in the film's soundtrack.
-In keeping with her character Stokley, Clea DuVall does not lip sync the lyrics with her co-stars.
+In keeping with her character Stokely, Clea DuVall does not lip sync the lyrics with her co-stars.

 In exchange for product placement in this film for clothier Tommy Hilfiger's fashion line, the teens from the movie's cast appeared together in a TV commercial & print ad campaign for Tommy Jeans throughout 1998.

-At the start of the movie, Coach Willis (Robert Patrick) is seen standing at the end of a long hall, then begins running down the hall in pursuit of Principal Drake (Bebe Neuwirth).
+(at around 7 mins) At the start of the movie, Coach Willis (Robert Patrick) is seen standing at the end of a long hall, then begins running down the hall in pursuit of Principal Drake (Bebe Neuwirth).
 The way he runs, and the way the scene is shot (cutting back and forth between Willis running and Drake trying to open the door) mirrors a similar scene in Terminator 2: Judgment Day (1991), when the T-1000--also played by Patrick--is chasing the Connors and the T-800 down a long hall while they wait for an elevator to open.

-Among the motivational banners in the school's locker room is a sign that says "The will to win comes from within" which is particularly appropriate considering the body snatcher nature of the alien invaders taking over the staff and student body.
+(at around 1h 30 mins) Among the motivational banners in the school's locker room is a sign that says "The will to win comes from within" which is particularly appropriate considering the body snatcher nature of the alien invaders taking over the staff and student body.

-The bespectacled, red-haired teacher having his injury examined by Nurse Harper (Salma Hayek).
+Harry Jay Knowles: (at around 12 mins) the bespectacled, red-haired teacher having his injury examined by Nurse Harper (Salma Hayek).
 Knowles, most famous for his movie news website "Ain't it Cool News," is a long time friend of Robert Rodriguez and a fellow resident of Austin, Texas, where this movie was filmed.